 Why Hire a Greenville Veterans Disability Lawyer?

-Your first step needs to be connecting with J. Robert Surface, a VA certified attorney.
-With over 32 years experience, Mr. Surface is a well respected advocate who has represented veterans from all branches of the military including Army, Navy, Air Force, Special Forces and Marines.
+Your first step needs to be contacting J. Robert Surface, a VA certified attorney.
+With over 32 years of experience, Mr. Surface is a well-respected advocate who has represented veterans from all branches of the military including Army, Navy, Air Force, Special Forces, and Marines.
 He specializes in assisting veterans with both VA disability benefits and VA disability claims and because he deals with these situations on a regular basis, he understands the inner workings of the Veterans Administration and how to move your case forward through the system.

 Throughout his years of practice, Mr. Surface has always been committed to ensuring his clients get the maximum level of available benefits for both physical and/or psychological injuries which, in many cases, have ultimately led to a long-term, or permanent disability.